andrey-riwall/create-element.js/README.md

   </script>
   ```

 This func use default config.
+The DOM element is returned to the variable.

 -------------------
 Configuration properties: